PowerClerk Support Center

 As values for this column please enter the existing email addresses of valid PowerClerk accounts available in your program.
 Please note: For project ownership changes it is also mandatory to include column headers "{ProjectOwnerFirstName}"and "{ProjectOwnerLastName}" with their respective values.
 Once your import file is ready, please validate it and import your import file to bulk edit project ownership or assignee changes.

-Q: When creating projects, can I provide Current Status and Current Status Timestamp data via the csv Data Import file (instead of selecting a Status from the Drop-Down List) on the Data Import page?
+Q: What is the difference between providing the Current Status & Current Status Timestamp data on the .csv file or selecting a Status on the Data Import Page itself?

 Have additional questions?
 Contact us to nominate your FAQ and help others find answers to your own questions concerning this feature.